Cat's cradle: Play

 The simplest version of the game involves a player using a long string loop to make a complex figure using their fingers and hands.

 Another version of the game consists of two or more players making a sequence of string figures, each altering the figure made by the previous player.
 The game begins with one player making the eponymous figure Cat's Cradle (above).
 After each figure, the next player manipulates that figure and removes the string figure from the hands of the previous player with one of a few simple motions and tightens the loop to create another figure, for example, Diamonds.
 Diamonds might then lead to Candles (which is also known as Pinkies), for example, and then Manger—an inverted Cat's Cradle—and so on.
 Most of the core figures allow a choice between two or more subsequent figures: for example, Fish in a Dish can become Cat's Eye or Manger.
 The game ends when a player makes a mistake or creates a dead-end figure, which cannot be turned into anything else.
 Many players believe that Two Crowns or King's Crown is one such dead-end figure, although more experienced players recognize that it can be creatively maneuvered into Candles or Pinkies, which allows the game to continue.

 History

 The origin of the name "cat's cradle" is debated but the first known reference is in The light of nature pursued by Abraham Tucker in 1768.

-"An ingenious play they call cat's cradle; one ties the two ends of a packthread together, and then winds it about his fingers, another with both hands takes it off perhaps in the shape of a gridiron, the first takes it from him again in another form, and so on alternately changing the packthread into a multitude of figures whose names I forget, it being so many years since I played at it myself."The name may have come from a corruption of cratch-cradle, or manger cradle (although this derivation is disputed by the OED).
+The name may have come from a corruption of cratch-cradle, or manger cradle (although this derivation is disputed by the OED).
 The connection between the two words, cratches and cradle, may come from the Christian story of the birth of Jesus, in which a manger is used as a cradle.

-In an 1858 Punch cartoon it is referred to as "scratch cradle", a name supported by Brewer's 1898 Dictionary.
+In an 1858 Punch cartoon, it is referred to as "scratch cradle", a name supported by Brewer's 1898 Dictionary.
 As "Cat's cradle" often is used to refer to string figures and games in general, Jayne uses "Real Cat's-Cradle" to refer to the specific game.